 (6) Much of the discussion is just plain depressing, morbid, and unnecessarily negative and fear-producing.

 Usually, after students answer the survey questions, the answers are discussed by the whole class.
-But remember all this happens in the public school setting in which the teacher must not introduce or defend the Bible, and the whole atmosphere discourages any discussion of the Bible.
-Further, schools advocate the concepts of "diversity" and "multi-culturalism" in which everyone is supposed to learn to "tolerate and accept" everyone else's views.
+But remember all this happens in the public school setting in which the teacher must not introduce or defend the Bible, and often school rules discourage or even disallow any discussion of the Bible or religious authority.
+Further, schools advocate the concepts of "diversity" and "multi-culturalism" in which everyone is supposed to "tolerate and accept" everyone else's views.
 In practice, this means no one is supposed to take a strong stand for morality and faithfulness to God, because that might offend other students.
 And any child, who does speak out firmly for Biblical morality, is likely to be "put down" by kids (and maybe teachers) who do not live by that standard.

 Combine this public school environment with the nature of Values Clarification exercises, and the result is just what the humanists want.
 On other subjects, the teacher is the adult leader or authority figure, and the textbook is the official written source of truth, so the teacher and text state what is right or wrong (2 + 2 = 4 not 5, etc.).
 But on these moral issues they refuse to defend Biblical morality as right and other views as wrong.
 In fact, they often say "there is no right or wrong," in plain contradiction to clear Bible teaching.
 So students conclude it is all a matter of opinion and personal preference.